rails/rails/guides/source/action_view_overview.md

 <%= render partial: "product", collection: @products %>
 ```

-When a partial is called like this (eg. with a collection), the individual instances of the partial have access to the member of the collection being rendered via a variable named after the partial.
-In this case, the partial is `_product`, and within it you can refer to `product` to get the instance that is being rendered.
+When a partial is called with a collection, the individual instances of the partial have access to the member of the collection being rendered via a variable named after the partial.
+In this case, the partial is `_product`, and within it you can refer to `product` to get the collection member that is being rendered.

 You can use a shorthand syntax for rendering collections.
 Assuming `@products` is a collection of `Product` instances, you can simply write the following to produce the same result: